 Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or behavioral changes.

-Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, fast heartbeats, dizziness, and weakness.
+Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, rapid heartbeats, dizziness, and weakness.
 These would start a few minutes to a few hours after the vaccination.

 What should I do?